Athletic–Barcelona clásico: Maradona and Goiko

 The season would be remembered for two of the most notorious incidents in Spanish football history, amidst a backdrop of serious tension in society, much of it due to terrorism committed by Basque separatists ETA.
 The league schedule paired Barcelona and Athletic Bilbao at Camp Nou in the fourth round of fixtures in September 1983, and the home side were two goals ahead by the interval; early in the second half, Goikoetxea was angered by a hard tackle from Schuster, prompting Maradona to suggest that he calm down, but a short time later, Maradona dribbled into space in midfield and was tackled crudely from behind by Goikoetxea, who appeared to make little attempt to play the ball and snapped Maradona's ankle.
 Despite the recklessness of the challenge, Goikoetxea was only cautioned.
 Barcelona went on to win 4–0, but lost Maradona until January 1984.
 The Athletic bus was stoned as it left the city.
 Goikoetxea, from then on frequently referred to as the Butcher of Bilbao after the incident became widely publicised, was given an 18-match ban, soon reduced to nine then six, meaning he returned in November, and his importance to the team was underlined by the fact those were the only league matches he missed all season.

 Neither player took part in either leg of the autumn 1983 Supercopa de España between the sides, won 3–2 by Barcelona on aggregate, but both were back in place for the league game at San Mamés in late January, in which Maradona, still recovering from the injury, scored both his team's goals in their 2–1 victory.
-However, points dropped by the Catalans in other matches meant they were never able to pull ahead of Real Madrid or Athletic, and in one of the tightest finishes in the competition's history, the Basques retained the title by dint of a superior head-to-head record over the Merengues, with both a point ahead of Barcelona in the final table, leading their followers to ponder how many they might have collected with Maradona available and fully fit; they would have only required one point to overtake Athletic on head-to-head having beaten them twice.
+However, points dropped by the Catalans in other matches meant they were never able to pull ahead of Real Madrid or Athletic, and in one of the tightest finishes in the competition's history, the Basques retained the title by dint of a superior head-to-head record over the Merengues, with both a point ahead of Barcelona in the final table, leading their followers to ponder how many they might have collected with Maradona available and fully fit; had they been level on points with Athletic, they would have finished above them on head-to-head results having beaten them twice.